rweisberger/PacCharaterAnimation/README.md

 <p> The starter code for this project was provided by:

-MIT xPRO, Copyright (c) 2020 John Williams.
-MIT License
+MIT xPRO, Copyright (c) 2020 John Williams

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal